 If being completely honest, had someone asked me all about my favourite ever movies when I was 17 years old, I’d have given pretty bad answers, listing films that probably comprised of either Vinnie Jones kicking people, or Jean-Claude Van Damme punching them.
-But Raffey Cassidy is not your typical teenager, she’s a gifted actress with a good head on her shoulders – which was reflected during our chat with her to mark the release of her latest film Vox Lux, where she stars alongside Natalie Portman and Jude Law.
-Naturally, before we said our goodbyes, she became the latest star to take place in our ‘My Favourite Movies’ feature series.
+But Raffey Cassidy is not your typical teenager, she’s a gifted actress with a good head on her shoulders – which was reflected during our chat.
+Before we said our goodbyes, she became the latest star to take place in our ‘My Favourite Movies’ feature series.

 What’s the first film you ever fell in love with?

 It was Hanna with Saoirse Ronan.
 I’ve been addicted to that.
 I don’t know why, I think I watched it with my friends at a sleepover and then after that we used to act out scenes in the playground.

 What’s the one thing you never get tired of watching?

 Hanna is one.
 I am someone who watches films over and over again, I never get bored.
 Oh, I’ve got it – Madeline!
 Or Spice Girls.
 I don’t know why about Madeline, it’s just a feel-good film.
 I used to be able to go through and mouth every word that she was about to say, that’s how much I’ve watched it.
 Spice Girls?
 I dunno, I just love it.
 Baby Spice was my favourite.